Scholarships

 Dylan R Blair Automotive Wrenching Award

-This scholarship is in memory of Dylan Blair who was a former Automotive Technology student in Mr. Perkins class.
+This scholarship is in memory of Dylan Blair who was a former Automotive Technology student in Mr. Perkins's class.
 The recipient of this award is an Oswego County high school student planning to pursue a career in the automotive industry.
 This recipient, in similar fashion to Dylan Blair, demonstrates a lifelong passion, dedication and dream to work in the automotive field.
 The recipient of this award will help Dylan’s family share Dylan’s desire to help others as well as his love of working on cars, trucks and anything mechanical.
 This will ensure that Dylan’s memory will live on.
-To apply, utilize the fillable form.
+Interested students may apply here.

 -